-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2021.
-The Group's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Group , are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2022.
+The Group's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Group, are set out below.

-AASB 2020-61: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current (applicable to annual reporting periods beginning on or after 1 January 2022)
+AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments (applicable to annual reporting periods beginning on or after 1 January 2022)